choulab/lab-website/content/research/projects.md

  css_class = "center-block"
 +++

 The Chou lab develops molecular technologies for biological applications.
 These devices are made from engineered DNA and protein molecules, which have been programmed to self-assemble according to user-specified rules and structures to carry out specific tasks.
+Our current investigations focus on two sets of applications:<br>

+- technologies to explore, bind, and re-wire cell surface receptors for immunology and systems biology applications
+- in vitro molecular computing technologies for diagnostic and bio-analytical applications

 Below you will find a list of on-going and past projects (and yes, Leo enjoys coming up with cryptic project code names):